 - Take off when it’s coolest early in the morning, and

 - Load the airplane as light as possible.
-For the latter we took minimal luggage and removed unnecessary supplies from the airplane.
-I also planned fuel for the 2-hour flight before taking off from Flagstaff.
+For the latter we took minimal luggage and removed unnecessary cockpit supplies.
+I also planned fuel for the 2-hour flight before taking off from our home airport of Flagstaff.
 Although our Skylane holds 88 gallons, 45-50 would give me adequate reserve.
 So we took off from Flag with 75 gallons, with the target of having 45-50 departing Telluride.
 That put us ~475 pounds under max gross weight, not a precisely calculated target but simply based on “the lighter, the better.”
 If we’d had heavier people or bags I’d have departed Telluride with even less fuel and landed at nearby Cortez (which is much lower) to fuel for the flight home.

 Now come weather factors.
 It goes without saying that I want excellent visual flight conditions before flying up a dead-end canyon.
 (Initial altitude for an instrument approach here is 13,000 feet, and for an airplane like ours you’d need to miss the approach some 6 miles from the runway where there’s still room to turn around.
 And yes, consulting approach plates is accordingly part of my planning.)

 The remaining factors boil down to wind.
 I did not want to take off eastward over town into the dead-end canyon, nor battle downdrafts given such limited aircraft performance.
 Wind flows over mountains like water over rocks in a brook, so I dared not accept significant winds from north, east, or south due to potentially severe turbulence and downdrafts tumbling over the high surrounding mountains.
 Anything stronger than light westerly winds would also generate turbulence and force me to land downwind.
-There’s hardly room to circle-to-land nor on climbout, so I decided I wouldn’t accept any wind beyond a few knots from the west.
+There’s hardly room to circle-to-land (nor to circle on climbout), so I decided that for landing I wouldn’t accept westerly winds beyond a few knots.

 This is a relatively busy non-towered airport in a narrow canyon with effectively a one-way runway (land east, depart west).
 Many visitors arrive in jets.
 If there’s much traffic when we arrive or depart it’s best to to avoid conflicts by lingering outside the canyon or on the ground until things quiet down.